SuZero-5DChess/5dchess_client/README.md

 ```
 pip install flask flask_socketio
 ```
+(Remark: if something goes wrong, try update `flask` to its latest version)

 2. Go to `app.py`, and change the response data to what you would like to display.
 For colors, `0` is for white and `1` is for black.